RESTful-Drupal/restful/README.md

 }
 ```

+## Cache layer.
+The RESTful module is compatible and leverages the popular
+[Entity Cache](https://drupal.org/project/entitycache) module and adds a new
+cache layer on its own for the rendered entity.
+Two requests made by the same
+user requesting the same fields on the same entity will benefit from the render
+cache layer.
+This means that no entity will need to be loaded if it was rendered
+in the past under the same conditions.

+Developers have absolute control where the cache is stored and the expiration
+for every resource, meaning that very volatile resources can skip cache entirely
+while other resources can have its cache in MemCached or the database.
+To
+configure this developers just have to specify the following keys in their
+_restful_ plugin definition:

+  - `cache_render`: Set it to `FALSE` to disable the render cache completely
+  Defaults to `TRUE`.
+  - `cache_class`: The cache class for this resource.
+Defaults to `NULL`, which
+  will probably end up resolving to `'DrupalDatabaseCache'`.
+  - `cache_bin`: The name of the bin.
+It is the developer's responsibility to
+  create this bin in the cache backend if it does not exist.
+Defaults to
+  `'cache_restful'`.
+  - `cache_expiration`: TTL for the cache records.
+See
+  `DrupalCacheInterface::set()` for the allowed values.
+Defaults to
+  `CACHE_PERMANENT`.
+  - `cache_invalidation`: Set it to false to prevent the RESTful module to
+  invalidate any cache it may have been generated.
+The developer will be
+  responsible to invalidate caches in this scenario.
+Defaults to `TRUE`.

 ## Module dependencies
 * [Entity API](https://drupal.org/project/entity), with the following patches:
   * [$wrapper->access() might be wrong for single entity reference field](https://drupal.org/node/2264079#comment-8768581)